The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 • 2% daily

 Above all, make sure each email includes valuable, new content.
-Remember, you’re not limited to your newsletter .
-You can send other content, like donation appeals and upcoming event announcements, to stay in touch between your newsletters.
+Remember, you’re not limited to your newsletter.
+Send other content, like donation appeals and upcoming event announcements, to stay in touch between your newsletters.

 Know How To Avoid Spam Folders.

-As of December 2023, spam messages accounted for over 46 percent of email traffic, according to Statista.
-If your nonprofit emails are delivered to people’s spam folders, your supporters will likely never see them.
+As of December 2023, spam messages accounted for over 46 percent of email traffic.
+If your nonprofit emails are delivered to spam folders, your supporters will likely never see them.

-Avoid your messages being marked as spam by following all relevant laws.
+Avoid your messages getting marked as spam by following all relevant online privacy and marketing laws.
 For example, the U.S. CAN-SPAM Act requires marketers to include an opt-out mechanism and avoid deceptive subject lines.
 Canadian Anti-Spam Legislation (CASL) mandates explicit consent before sending emails, prohibits misleading content, and requires clear identification of the sender.
-Meanwhile, the General Data Protection Regulation (GDPR) is an EU regulation that requires marketers to obtain consent for email marketing, provide clear privacy policies, and provide the right to withdraw consent.
+Meanwhile, the General Data Protection Regulation (GDPR) is an EU regulation that requires marketers to obtain consent for email marketing, provide clear privacy policies, and offer the right to withdraw consent.

 From here, use these nonprofit email marketing best practices: